 The Centers for Disease Control (CDC) has this good resource page including information about re-infection 90 days after having been sick with covid.

 Death statistics.
 Of course, one death is too many.
-Because statistics guide public policy, the numbers should be accurate…not artificially jacked up as seems to be the case.
+Because statistics guide public policy, the numbers should be accurate…not artificially jacked up as seems to be the case currently.
 The CDC reportedly told the healthcare network that if there is any doubt, deaths should be called covid-19.
-Motorcycle injuries, heart attacks, hip fracture complications and gunshot wounds are examples of deaths illogically labeled as “covid-19”.
+Therefore, motorcycle injuries, heart attacks, hip fracture complications and gunshot wounds are examples of deaths illogically labeled as “covid-19” because they were either tested or just presumed to have had covid.
 Those folks died with coronavirus, not because of it.
 Such problems are common across the US, but those specific examples listed here were reported by the CBS TV affiliate in Palm Beach County, Florida.
 Watch the video Likewise, who can forget the gruesome video showing George Floyd under the knee of a Minneapolis police officer?
-Because Mr. Floyd had tested positive for covid-19, he counts as a covid death.(Also, it is probably not a coincidence that, reports of deaths from heart disease, stroke and cancer have dropped precipitously.)
+Because Mr. Floyd had tested positive for covid-19, hi counts as a covid death.(Also, it is probably not a coincidence that, reports of deaths from heart disease, stroke and cancer have dropped precipitously.)

 Deaths from covid-19 as the single cause are very low, maybe less than 1% of the total cases reported and even the CDC has admitted that.
 Bill Sardi wrote about these statistics.
 A 9/26/20 Forbes article said, “For the overall non-institutionalized population in Indiana, the IFR [infection fatality rate] came out to be 0.26 percent.
 In other words, for every 1000 people in the community who had gotten infected, an estimated 2.6 ended up dying.
 The average age at death was 76.9 years.
 The calculated IFR increased with age.
 It was 0.01 percent for those 12 to 40 years old, 0.12 percent for those 40 to 59 years old, and 1.71 percent for those 60 years and older.
 Men had a higher IFR than women (0.28 percent versus 0.21 percent).